What you need to know about the SLAPP lawsuit in Colorado.

 One of the points of this law is to level the playing field.

-Going back to our example, let’s say the court found that the oil-and-gas company had no business filing a defamation lawsuit against our intrepid environmentalist, and that the court granted the defendant’s motion to dismiss, effectively finding that the oil-and-gas company’s lawsuit was a SLAPP suit.
+Going back to our example, let’s say the court found that the oil-and-gas company had no business filing a defamation lawsuit against our intrepid environmentalist and that the court granted the defendant’s motion to dismiss, effectively finding that the oil-and-gas company’s lawsuit was a SLAPP suit.

-In that case, the defendant would be entitled to recover the his/her attorney fees and costs.
+In that case, the defendant would be entitled to recover his/her attorney fees and costs.
 If you’ve ever litigated a case, you know those fees and costs can get into the tens of thousands of dollars pretty quickly.

-However, if the courts finds that the defendant’s anti-SLAPP motion to dismiss is frivolous, or is solely intended to cause unnecessary delay, the court must award costs and reasonable attorney fees to a plaintiff prevailing on the anti-SLAPP motion.
+However, if the court finds that the defendant’s anti-SLAPP motion to dismiss is frivolous, or is solely intended to cause unnecessary delay, the court must award costs and reasonable attorney fees to a plaintiff prevailing on the anti-SLAPP motion.